Retirement Guide

 The Medicare Program consists of three parts: Part A, Part B and Part D. You become eligible for Medicare the first day of the month in which you turn 65.
 If you are still working and covered by a MMSD plan, you can defer enrollment in Medicare Parts A, B and D until retirement.

-Part A covers hospitalization, certain inpatient care, skilled nursing facility/psychiatric hospital care, home health services, hospice and some durable medical equipment.
-Part A has a sliding-scale deductible for services but does not have a monthly insurance premium.
+Medicare Part A provides coverage for inpatient hospital care, skilled nursing facility and psychiatric hospital care, home health services, hospice care, and some durable medical equipment.
+While Part A generally does not have a monthly premium, there is a deductible for services on a sliding scale.

 Part B covers physician services, physical therapy, diagnostic tests and most outpatient services.
-Part B has an annual deductible of $185 per person and then covers 80% of services.
-The standard monthly premium for Part B starts at $144.60 per person for calendar year 2020.
+Part B has an annual deductible and then covers 80% of services.
+There is a monthly premium that is deducted from your Social Security check (if receiving one) or is billed to you quarterly.

 Dental Insurance